NOTE: Analysis is mixed in with the relation of

 The viewer learns that Diane is not happy with the FBI, but we already knew that from Albert's report to Gordon.

 The scene also affords the viewer an opportunity to see her apartment and solidify her as a person.
 Plus we are aware that the attractive Diane is sexually active with younger men.
 I don't know, but my immediate take is that she is possibly a relatively high class prostitute/companion whose patrons don't mind being seen with her.
 It's perhaps a false read.
-But I wonder where's she making her money these days if not with the FBI and she doesn't have to worry about checking in at work.
-And it just feels like a good bet to me.
+I may have that read because of Buella in her similar black wig and dressing gown, and I got the feeling Buella was a prostitute.
+But I also wonder where Diane's making her money these days if she's not with the FBI and she doesn't have to worry about checking in at work.
+It just feels like a good bet to me.
 But, like I said, it may be a false read.

 (1) A jet passing white-capped mountains.
 (2) Interior of the jet, Gordon sitting beside a window.
 (3) He watches Albert offering the smoking Diane (red blouse, black skirt, leopard print jacket) a small bottle of alcohol.
 (4-5) Albert says, "Judge not, lest ye be judged."
 (6-8) Diane sighs and opens the bottle as Albert adds, "Listen, just the fact you're here speaks louder than words."
 (9) Raising the bottle in a toast to him, Diane says, "Fuck you, Albert."
 (10) He continues back to Gordon, smiling.
 He sits and Tammy emerges with her computer.